Printing Techniques for Custom Clothing Production

 -

-Digital Printing (DTG - Direct to Garment): An inkjet process that prints designs directly onto the garment.
-Excellent for highly detailed, full-color designs with photorealistic quality.
-Best for cotton garments and smaller batch orders.
+DTG (Direct to Garment): An inkjet printing process that prints designs directly onto garments.
+Excellent for highly detailed, full-color, photorealistic designs.
+Best suited for cotton garments and smaller batch orders.

 -

-Digital Transfer (DTF - Direct to Film): A process where a design is printed onto a special film with adhesive powder and then heat-pressed onto the garment.
-Works on a wider range of fabrics (including polyester blends) than DTG and offers a soft, flexible print.
+DTF (Direct to Film): Designs are printed onto special film, coated with adhesive powder, then heat-pressed onto garments.
+Works across a wide range of fabrics and provides a soft, flexible finish.

 -

-All-Over Sublimation: A dye-based printing method where designs are printed onto transfer paper and then permanently infused into polyester fabric using heat and pressure.
-Allows for seamless, edge-to-edge printing with no feel on the fabric.
+All-Over Sublimation: A dye-based printing process where designs are permanently infused into polyester fabric.
+Allows seamless, edge-to-edge prints with zero hand-feel.
 Requires white or light-colored polyester garments.

 -